walmartlabs/concord-website/docs/getting-started/triggers.md

       entryPoint: cronEvent
 ```

-In this example, if the triggered process runs longer than the trigger's period
+In this example, if the triggered process runs longer than the trigger's period,
 then it is possible that multiple `cronEvent` processes can run at the same
 time.
-In some cases it is necessary that only one trigger process can be
+In some cases, it is necessary to enforce that only one trigger process
-running at the time:
+runs at a time, due to limitation in target systems being accessed or similar
+reasons.

 ```yaml
 triggers: